 How to Paint a Concrete Patio – Fill the Cracks

 We had to do a ton of vacuuming to get up the dust that was everywhere!
-But we wanted to keep the patio clean throughout the process which ended up taking about a month+ between other projects (I know!)
+But we wanted to keep the patio clean throughout the process which ended up talking about a month+ between other projects (I know!)
 Because the weather couldn’t make up its mind.
-It literally snowed 4 times… and to follow the manufacturers instructions, you need it to be dry AND a minimum temperature!
+It literally snowed 4 times… and to follow the manufacturer’s instructions, you need it to be dry AND a minimum temperature!

 Anywho, we just kept plugging along.
 Next was filling the cracks, with DRYLOK® Concrete Patch.
 It took a bit to get it right, we actually ended up having to do two coats to fill in all the settling.

 We ground down the crack filler afterward, but in hindsight we should have been a lot more careful applying it the first time, because grinding it smooth, did cause it to flake and break in some places.
 Ultimately, we just embraced it, and you will be shocked what the paint hides!